Halldóra Eyjólfsdóttir

-Halldóra Eyjólfsdóttir (died 1210; Old Norse: /non/; Modern Icelandic: /is/) became the first abbess of Kirkjubæjar Abbey in 1189, three years after its foundation by Bishop Þorlákur Þórhallsson, and thereby the first abbess in Iceland.
+Halldóra Eyjólfsdóttir (died 1210; Old Norse: /non/; Modern Icelandic: /is/) became the first abbess of Kirkjubæjar Abbey in 1189, three years after it was founded by Bishop Þorlákur Þórhallsson, making her the first abbess in Iceland.
+After her death in 1210, she was not immediately succeeded by another abbess; no other abbess is known to have held the position until Agatha Helgadóttir in 1293.

 Her family and origin is unknown, except for a brother (Sokki Eyjólfsson), who died in 1211.
-After her death in 1210, no other abbess is known of the convent until Agatha Helgadóttir in 1293.